 It had enough material enriched to that level, if enriched further, for 10 nuclear weapons, according to an International Atomic Energy Agency yardstick, and more at lower levels.

-That material is one of the few elements of the nuclear program that was not destroyed last year, with virtually the entire fleet of 20,000 uranium-enriching centrifuges damaged, all weapons program items damaged, and most of the top nuclear scientists killed.
+That material is one of the few elements of the nuclear program that was not destroyed last year, with virtually the entire fleet of 20,000 uranium-enrichment centrifuges damaged, all weapons-program items damaged, and most of the top nuclear scientists killed.

 Iran has yet to declare what happened to its enriched uranium or allow the IAEA nuclear watchdog agency to inspect its bombed nuclear facilities.
-However, Israeli officials have said that they know the whereabouts of the enriched uranium, and other sources have indicated that most or all of the uranium was buried under rubble from the nuclear sites bombed in June 2025.
+Israeli officials, however, have said they know the whereabouts of the enriched uranium, and other sources have indicated that most or all of the uranium was buried under rubble from the nuclear sites bombed in June 2025.

 What do both sides want?

-Enrich elsewhere: In previous rounds of talks, the idea of a regional enrichment consortium was floated, involving a joint venture with one or more other Middle Eastern countries outside Iran.
+Enrich elsewhere: In previous rounds of talks, the idea was floated of a regional enrichment consortium, which would involve setting up a joint venture outside Iran with one or more other countries from the Middle East.
 To date, Tehran has always rejected that as an alternative to enriching on its soil.

-Enrichment to a low level: It becomes exponentially easier to enrich to weapons-grade the more highly enriched uranium you start with.
+Enrich to a low level: It becomes exponentially easier to enrich to a weapons-grade level the more highly enriched uranium you start with.
 In terms of effort, once you have enriched to 5% purity, you are more than halfway to weapons grade.

-Keeping Iran at arm's length from being able to race towards nuclear weapons will involve limiting the purity it can enrich to and how much enriched uranium it can amass.
+Keeping Iran at arm’s length from being able to race toward nuclear weapons will involve limiting the purity it can enrich to and how much enriched uranium it can amass.

 The 2015 deal let Iran enrich to 3.67% purity.
-Diplomats have said, only half-jokingly, that Trump's rejection of that deal is so great that 3.67% is the only enrichment level he will not accept now.
+Diplomats have said only half-jokingly that Trump’s rejection of that deal is so great that 3.67% is the one enrichment level he will not accept now.

-The latest leaks have indicated that Iran is prepared to commit to zero enrichment for a period of years, with negotiations between Tehran and Washington over whether that period would be three, five, seven, or 10 years.
+The latest leaks have indicated that Iran is prepared to commit to zero enrichment for some period of years, with negotiations between Tehran and Washington about whether that period would be for three, five, seven, or 10 years.

 Even after that period, the Trump administration would demand enrichment at some level below 3.67%.